fasdjkherig/socialmedia-website/README.md

 ### contains:

-**Sign up and Login with validation.** get posts from database. create post and sending in to datebase.
+- Sign up and Login with validation.
+- get posts from database.
+- create post and sending in to datebase.
-View user information.
+- View user information.
-Interact with other people's posts by liking and viewing comments.
+- Interact with other people's posts by liking and - viewing comments.